 Ingredients in Pineapple Zucchini Bread

-Sugar – Granulated sugar adds most of the sweetness that we love in zucchini bread.
+Sugar – Granulated sugar adds most of the sweetness we love in zucchini bread.

-Oil – You can use vegetable oil or canola oil, but I like to use coconut oil in recipes.
+Oil – You can use vegetable or canola oil, but I like using coconut oil when baking.
 Make sure the coconut oil is liquefied before adding to the batter.
 You can swap all or part of the oil with applesauce, but the consistency of the bread will be different.
 Still delicious though!

 Vanilla extract – Adds great flavor to the bread.
 The higher the quality of the vanilla, the better!